kellyshreeve/kelly-shreeve.github.io/index.md

   alt="Line graph of gold recovery across stages">
 </p>

-An imbalanced, binary and multi-class classification project using Pipelines, GridSearchCV, SMOTE, and SMOTEENN to maximize F1 score when predicting the insurance benefits customers are likely to receive.
+An imbalanced, binary and multi-class classification project using Pipelines, GridSearchCV, and imblearn to maximize F1 score when predicting the insurance benefits customers are likely to receive.

 [View Project on Github](https://github.com/kellyshreeve/predicting-insurance-benefits)